annotation/text-fabric/docs/Api/Apps.md

             Not all of the `pretty` method needs to be defined by the app.
             In fact, the function itself is defined generically in [apphelpers](https://github.com/Dans-labs/text-fabric/blob/master/tf/apphelpers.py).
-            But it calls the method `_pretty`, which must be definedin the app.
+            But it calls the method `_pretty`, which must be defined in the app.
             In turn, parth of `_pretty` is taking care of by the generic `prettyPre` in *apphelpers.py*.
             What remains in `_pretty` is the pure, app-dependent